-The Russia-Ukraine conflict has investors on high alert as markets around the world react to the crisis.
+The Russia-Ukraine conflict has investors on high alert as markets worldwide react to the crisis.
 Experts agree that the conflict has increased market volatility, but many wonder how long this will last and how it will affect the U.S. stock market down the line.

-We spoke to a few experts that have some valuable insight on the issue.
+We spoke to a few experts with valuable insight on the issue.
 Let’s see what they have to say.

 Albert Goldson, Executive Director of The Cerulean Council, says: